seetadev/web3-incident-dapp/README.md

 ## Instructions to run the App

 1. click on Get Started
-2. scan the qr code [qr-code-image](https://beige-royal-slug-524.mypinata.cloud/ipfs/QmRtxL7ctunTXQGsQfymJCs3C1xAjrRjuL9H1q81KCExSZ?pinataGatewayToken=e6vJ4oXa8yREy_ZI1ur2ELVB-BnJMRRUabm6gdLEgiyjVHaf_aSz44fyDvFR5r7W)

-3. submit Data and then Create incident NFT
+2. submit Data and then Create incident NFT

 ## On Polygon Amoy add Change RPC to this